Get 10% off on the app with promo code APP10

 How much does 7 days in Seoul cost?

-It depends on where you're staying, what you're eating, and which attractions you're visiting.
-On average, be prepared to spend around SGD 2,000-2,500 for one person.
+It really depends on where you're staying, what you're eating, and which attractions you're visiting.

 Share this article